 Creating a segment of inactive subscribers

-- From the "Select Field" drop down menu, you will want to select "No Opens."
+- From the "Search Option" drop-down menu, you will want to select "No Opens."
 From the middle drop down, will select "since" and in the input box you will want to select the date you came up with when considering your inactive subscribers.

 - Next hit the button to add another search criteria for your segment.

-- From the new "Select Field" drop down menu, you will want to select "Date Added."
+- From the new "Search Option" drop-down menu, you will want to select "Date Added."
 From the middle drop down, you will want to select "Date is on or before" and you will want to choose the same date that you chose for "No Opens."
 Click the "Search" button.

 This will find any subscribers that were added on or before the date that you specified and have not opened any of your messages since that date.
 You can do any date combination that you like, but this kind of search will produce the best results.